unixorn/tumult.plugin.zsh/README.md

 ## About

-Tumult is an [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) compatible plugin that adds macOS-specific functions and scripts to your ZSH environment.
+Tumult is an [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)-compatible plugin that adds macOS-specific functions and scripts to your ZSH environment.

 Some of these are mine, and have an Apache 2.0 license, some of them were written by other people - the authors and licenses are embedded in those scripts.

 Tumult will check to see if you're running on macOS and not add aliases or inject its bin into your `$PATH` if you aren't.
 This allows you to use the same plugin list in all your environments without polluting your `$PATH` with incompatible functions and scripts on your non-Apple machines.